-VISITING AND VOLUNTEERING PROGRAM
+VISITING AND VOLUNTEERING PROGRAM VISITATION POLICY

-VISITATION POLICY

-- For security purposes, anyone visiting school between 8:50-3:50 will need to use the front entrance door.
-A doorbell will alert the office staff of your arrival and upon recognition they will "buzz" you in.
-Visitors must report to the office and will be asked to provide a form of identification that will be run through our Raptor System.
-A name tag will be printed for you. - You are always welcome to see first hand the teaching and learning taking place at school.
-As a professional courtesy, we ask that you make arrangements with teachers prior to a planned visit.
+- For security purposes, anyone visiting school between 8:50 am -3:50pm must use the front entrance door.
+A doorbell will alert the office staff of your arrival and upon recognition and validation they will "buzz" you in.
+Visitors must report to the office and will be asked to provide a form of identification that will be run through our Raptor Visitor Management System.
+A name tag will be provided to you.
+The name tag must be returned upon your departure. - You are always welcome to see first hand the teaching and learning taking place at school.
+As a professional courtesy, all parents and visitors must make prior arrangements with teachers and the building principal before a planned visit.
 Please let the office staff know when you leave the building also.
 Visiting children must be accompanied by an adult.
-Parents are encouraged to visit our school.
-They will be asked to check with the teacher or principal before visiting.
 We appreciate your understanding and support of these security measures to ensure the welfare of all students and staff.